Hygraph

 3. Select the checkbox to agree to the terms of service and privacy policy, and click Continue.

-4. You will receive a verification email.
-Click on the provided link and log in using your information.
+4. You'll receive a verification email.
+Click on the provided link and log in using your credentials.

 #Create a project

-When you log into Hygraph, you will see a list of all projects you created or have been invited to.
-If you're new to Hygraph, this section might be empty.
+When you log in, you'll see a list of projects you own or have been invited to.
+If you’re new to Hygraph, this list may be empty.

 Blank new projectBlank new project